 As the group comes together at the edge of a coulee, a clipboard appears and, one-by-one, the participants share what they have observed.
 Today is an exercise in speaking a common language – science.

-Since the Reserve's inception more than a decade ago, the research and restoration that have occurred on the land has been well executed.
+Since American Prairie's inception more than a decade ago, the research and restoration that have occurred on the land has been well executed.
 Some projects, like the ongoing bison reintroduction, have measurable outcomes related to population size and genetics goals.

-To help organize APR's science and restoration priorities and build a new framework for working with collaborators, conservation biologist Dr. Curt Freese worked with colleagues Dr. Sam Fuhlendorf of Oklahoma State University and Dr. Kyran Kunkel of University of Montana to develop a new scale for grassland restoration.
-The idea is straightforward - land managers like APR who are focused on maximizing native biodiversity will rate their property based on ten ecological concepts.
+To help organize our science and restoration priorities and build a new framework for working with collaborators, conservation biologist Dr. Curt Freese worked with colleagues Dr. Sam Fuhlendorf of Oklahoma State University and Dr. Kyran Kunkel of University of Montana to develop a new scale for grassland restoration.
+The idea is straightforward - land managers like American Prairie who are focused on maximizing native biodiversity will rate their property based on ten ecological concepts.
 Combined, the concepts comprise a fully functioning prairie ecosystem.

 This new common language will not only align us with like-minded organizations and agencies, but it will also enable us to better demonstrate our successes to donors like you.
 In time, we hope that the scale will be applied to grasslands around the world.